BBC1, 21 October 1985 to 21 December 1987 (135 episodes in 3 series)

 The team names were often memorable, one of the best being "The Peripatetic Pedagogues" - "just to confuse me!" declared Angela!
 Others included "The Triple Connection", "The Garbologists" (apparently a term for people who study communities by analysing their waste), "The Master Cutlers from Sheffield", "The Blackpool Illuminaries", "The Galloway Grannies", one of whom was in her eighties, "Ron's Raiders" and "The Magic Roundabout from Hemel Hempstead", (apparently named after a well-known roundabout in that town, rather than a certain children's programme).
 Teams also quite often appeared in uniform/work gear - these included "The Fulham Firemen", "The Harpenden Ventures" (Venture Scouts) and "The Micklebarrow Morris Men".
 (Ron's Raiders, incidentally, were an all-female team - Ron himself was apparently unwell and thus cheering the team on from his sick-bed).

 In the last-ever edition of the show, the above-mentioned team 'The Garbologists' was in the final and one of them was a dustman.
-The answer to his final 'Spotlight' round question was, appropriately enough, 'My Old Man's A Dustman'.
+His final 'Spotlight' round question was, appropriately enough, "Who had a hit with the song 'My Old Man's A Dustman'? and he got it right, amid much amusement from all concerned - the answer being 'Lonnie Donegan'.

 For the team rounds, the answers always had to be given by the person in the middle seat, although, bizarrely, this person was never actually referred to as 'the captain'.
 When there were two men and one woman playing, the woman would always fulfil said role, and likewise, when (less frequently) there were two women and one man, the man would fulfil the role.